 Global View: News leaders define the key issues facing the industry

-The Frontline of War: Views from inside the war in Ukraine from those closest to the story
+The Frontline of War: views from inside the war in Ukraine

 News Makers: Marina Ovsyannikova burst into a live news show with a placard reading ‘stop the war!’
 What happened next?